-Over the last decade or so, the energy sector in Ireland has undergone an incredible transformation with regards to renewable energy.
-Read on to learn where we are making progress and where we are falling short when it comes to reaching renewable energy targets in Ireland.
+Over the last decade or so, the energy sector in Ireland has undergone an incredible transformation concerning renewable energy.
+Read on to learn where we are making progress, where we are falling short, and which companies offer the best deals to help reach energy targets in Ireland.

 What is renewable energy?